-I was always interested in both art and science, alternating through school as to which I wanted to pursue.
-In the end, I took the easy option and studied physics, staying on in Manchester for a PhD in atmospheric physics, and then moving to San Diego for post-doctoral research in marine meteorology.
-Throughout this time, I maintained a part-time side-line in art, doing occasional bits of illustration, and selling a few paintings and drawings along the way.
-In 2002, I moved to Leeds University, and academic life got busier and busier, leaving little time for art.
-I’m still at Leeds, now as a professor in the Institute for Climate and Atmospheric Science, doing research at the interface of atmospheric and oceanographic science, and on Arctic climate.
+Ian Brooks was always interested in both art and science, alternating throughout his school life as to which he wanted to pursue.
+In the end, he took the easier option of studying Physics, staying on at Manchester for a PhD in Atmospheric physics, and then moved to San Diego for post-doctoral research in marine meteorology.
+Throughout his time there, Ian maintained a part-time side-line in art, doing occasional bits of illustration, selling a few paintings and drawings along the way.
+In 2002 he moved to Leeds to further his studies at The University of Leeds, with academic life getting busier it left little time for his art.
+Ian is still in Leeds, now as a professor in the Institute for Climate and Atmospheric Science, doing research at the interface of atmospheric and oceanographic science, and on Arctic climate.

-A few years ago, I decided I needed to make time for art again.
-I started attending regular life drawing sessions, and began experimenting with printing making.
-Encouraged to try etching by a friend, I have become a little bit obsessed, finding a new inspiration in the restrictions imposed by the technique.
+A few years ago, Ian decided he needed to make time for art again.
+Starting to attend regular life drawing sessions, he began experimenting with print making.
+After being encouraged by a friend to try etching, Ian’s became a little bit obsessed, finding a new inspiration in the restrictions imposed by the technique.

-All the works here are primarily aquatint etchings – the shades of grey generated by the bite of acid around a fine dusting of resin fused to the surface of the copper plate – with occasional use of soft-ground etching.
+All of his works at Hope Gallery are primarily aquatint etchings – the shades of grey generated by the bite of acid around a fine dusting of resin fused to the surface of the copper plate – with occasional use of soft-ground etching.
 The images are built up in many layers, with areas either stopped out with varnish, or exposed via a sugar-lift.
 The acid is usually washed on with a brush in the manner of watercolour to allow subtle gradations of tone.